It belongs to a class of medications called steroids. It prevents the release of substances in the body that cause inflammation.

-Do not use Betamethasone on any area of the skin that is open or infected unless you have a preparation that also contains an antibacterial or antifungal agent (such as Fucibet® and Lotriderm®).
+Do not use Betamethasone on any area of the open or infected skin unless you have a preparation containing an antibacterial or antifungal agent (such as Fucibet® and Lotriderm®).

-The amount of topical steroids you should apply is usually measured with units of finger.
-One unit per finger is the amount of cream or ointment that is squeezed along the tip of an adult’s finger (that is, from the end of the finger to the first fold on the finger).
+The amount of topical steroids you should apply is usually measured with units of a finger.
+One unit per finger is the amount of cream or ointment squeezed along the tip of an adult’s finger (from the end of the finger to the first fold on the finger).

 As a guide, one unit per finger is enough to cover an area twice the size of an adult hand.
-Your doctor will give you an idea of the amount of unit per finger you will need to cover the area of your skin that is affected.
+Your doctor will give you an idea of the amount of team per finger you will need to cover the affected skin location.

 Your doctor will tell you how often you should apply Betamethasone.
-It should not be applied more than twice a day, and once a day is usually enough.
+It should not be used more than twice a day, and once a day is usually enough.

-If you are using more than one topical corticosteroid , be sure you know when and where to use each one.
-If you are not sure, ask your doctor or ask your pharmacist for more information.
+If you use more than one topical corticosteroid, know when and where to use each one.
+Ask your doctor or ask your pharmacist for more information if you are unsure.

-After applying Betamethasone, remember to wash your hands (unless your hands are the treated area).
+After applying Betamethasone, remember to wash your hands (unless your hands are in the treated area).

-If you are using Betamethasone for psoriasis, be sure to follow your doctor’s instructions carefully.
-It should not be used in large areas of psoriasis or for long periods of time, as they may cause the symptoms to reappear later.
+Follow your doctor’s instructions carefully if you are using Betamethasone for psoriasis.
+It should not be used in large areas of psoriasis or for long periods, as they may cause the symptoms to reappear later.

 What are the possible side effects of Betamethasone?

-Seek emergency medical attention if you have any of these symptoms of an allergic reaction, hives, difficult breathing, swelling of your face, lips, tongue or throat.
+Seek emergency medical attention if you have any of these symptoms of an allergic reaction, hives, difficult breathing, or swelling of your face, lips, tongue, or throat.